/ tool-comparisons / Hetzner vs Coolify for Solo Developers

 The dashboard is genuinely well-designed.
 You see all your projects, their deployment status, resource usage, and logs in one place.
 Push to Git, Coolify builds and deploys.
 Need a database?
 Click a button.
 Need SSL?
 It handles Let's Encrypt automatically.
 Need environment variables?
 There's a panel for that.

-Coolify also offers a cloud-hosted version starting at $5/month if you don't want to manage the Coolify installation itself.
-But most solo developers install it on a cheap VPS and get the full experience for free.
+Coolify also offers a cloud-hosted version if you don't want to manage the Coolify installation itself.
+The base Cloud plan is $5/month and lets you connect up to 2 servers, with each additional server adding $3/month (annual billing saves 20%).
+You still bring your own servers from any provider, so Cloud is paying for the managed control panel only.
+But most solo developers install it on a cheap VPS and get the full experience for free, the self-hosted edition is free forever with no feature limits.

 Key Differences